wp-plugins/marketmuse-related-keywords/readme.txt

 == Description ==

+'Related keywords' are keywords that are topically-related to your primary keywords.
+By adding in related keywords into your content, you'll boost organic search traffic.

+Topical relevance has recently become critical, since Google Hummingbird (2013) and Panda 4.0 (2014) updates are mostly focused on analyzing topical relevance within content.
+In other words, using more related keywords in your content boosts Topical Authority and ranks your content higher in Google search.

-The MarketMuse Relevant Keywords tool helps bloggers generate more organic traffic and improve their content in a meaningful way.
-As you edit your blog post, check it for related keywords that you might've missed including.
-As you add in related keywords into your content, you'll improve the quality of your post and your post will generate more organic traffic.
+The MarketMuse Relevant Keywords tool helps you check for related keywords that you may have missed.
+As you add related keywords to your content, you'll improve the quality of your post and your post will generate more organic traffic.

+In addition to this plugin, check out our fully-featured tools at http://MarketMuse.co.

 == Installation ==